Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 - `Cnd_HealthDec` When the hitpoints falls below a threshold. `Activator` can be defined via the last argument.
     1. `STRING|Stranger` Object by name or label to observe the hitpoints of.
-    1. `FLOAT :0` The percentage of hitpoints the target must lose before the damage prevention kicks in.
+    1. `FLOAT :0` The percentage of hitpoints the target must lose.
+    1. `[Inflictor|Damaged] :Inflictor` Sets whether `Activator` will be the damage inflictor or the damaged object.
     1. `[Root|STRING] :Root` Multiple subsequent entries possible.
 Lists the target’s collision groups to check the hitpoint loss of.
-    1. `[Inflictor|Damaged] :Inflictor` Sets whether `Activator` will be the damage inflictor or the damaged object.

 - `Cnd_InSpace` Only players.
 Checks whether the player is in space. `Activator` will be the player.
     1. `STRING|Stranger` The players to expect to be in space.